Staff & Board

 Michael Fuller-Smith (he/him) has a background in corporate tax advisory and currently runs his own tax practice, advising clients across a range of industries such as technology, hospitality, and retail.
 He primarily assists clients with structuring, tax disputes and managing their compliance obligations.
 Michael is passionate about community engagement and is actively involved in a number of organisations in addition to Midsumma, including StartUps Tasmania and the Environmental Defenders Office.
 Michael joined the Midsumma Board in June 2018.

-Rhys Cranney (he/him) is a communications, change and impact expert with a passion for inclusion, sustainability, social impact, First Nations justice and the arts.
-With a professional background spanning across education, government, business, non-profit and politics, he is excited by complexity and always seeks innovative solutions to mobilise audiences behind important causes.
+Rhys Cranney (he/him) is a communications, change, Communication and Impact expert passionate about inclusion, sustainability, social change, First Nations justice and the arts.
+With a professional background spanning across education, government, business, non-profit and politics, Rhys is excited by complexity and always seeks innovative solutions to mobilise audiences behind important causes.
 Rhys has worked with RMIT University, City of Greater Geelong, Pay The Rent, Victorian NAIDOC Committee and provided community-focused consulting advice to developers, politicians and global health experts.
 Rhys joined the Midsumma Board in 2016.

 Midsumma is supported by core staff, that assist the organisation year-round.